 Clinic: KVH FM-Ellensburg was established in 1935 and has been a WRITE site since 2000.
-The 32 members of the clinic staff include seven board certified physicians, three physician assistants and one nurse practioner, providing care to over 24,000 patients annually.
+The 32 members of the clinic staff include six board certified physicians, three physician assistants and one nurse practioner, providing care to over 24,000 patients annually.
 Physicians also serve as preceptors for students paticipating in the R/UOP (Rural/Underserved Opportunities Program) and TRUST (Targeted Rural Underserved Track).
-The clinic has on-site laboratory services and in 2009 the clinic became affiliated with the Kittitas Valley Community Hospital.
+The clinic has on-site laboratory services and in 2009 the clinic became affiliated with Kittitas Valley Healthcare.

 Nursing Home: Ellensburg has two nursing homes, the Royal Vista Nursing Home and the Kittitas Valley Health and Rehabilitation Center.